Jawa, Jordan: History

 The town was built by a group of perhaps 2,000 migrants coming from the North or East.
 They had some understanding of urban life, as well as hydrology.
-It extended over 100,000 m2 and consisted of a walled town and extensive earthworks to divert winter floods from the Wadi into a series of reservoirs.
+It extended over 100,000 m2 and consisted of a walled town and extensive earthworks to divert winter floods from the wadi into a series of reservoirs.
 This work would have had to be completed by the first winter after the group's arrival; otherwise they would not have survived the following summer.
 It is estimated the work would have taken a minimum workforce of 700.

 It is located on the southern edge of an area of basalt which runs across Syria and eastern Jordan and is an attempt to harness the major water resources of Wadi Rajil: a dry river bed which floods irregularly during the winter months.
 Wadi Rajil has a catchment area of 300 km2 reaching 35 km north into Jebel Druze.
 The basalt allows very little water to soak into the ground.
 Any rainfall in the mountains results in violent short lived flash floods.
 The total annual flow down the wadi at Jawa is estimated to be 2,000,000 m3 per year arriving in a few dramatic winter floods with flows of 80–110 m3/s.
 Research suggests that the community at Jawa could survive on 3% of that total flow: if they could store it in sufficient quantities to last through the four dry summer months.
 It would have to support their population of 2,000 to 5,000 as well as their large herds of sheep, goats and some cattle.
 Estimates based on bone counts indicate there may have been as many as 10,000 sheep and goats as well as 800 cattle.
 There were also 200 equids and 160 dogs.
 From seed remains it is apparent that some of the water was also used for irrigation agriculture.
 The inhabitants ate barley, wheat, chickpeas, lentils and grapes.

-Based on the size and density of houses in the excavated areas, Helms estimated that the maximum population of the town was between 3,000 to 5,000.
+Based on the size and density of houses in the excavated areas, Helms estimated that the maximum population of the town was between 3,000 and 5,000.
 He also considered it short-lived: occupied for perhaps as little as a single generation before it was violently destroyed.

-There is a fortified building in the center of the ruins of the original town.
-It is believed to date from 2000 to 1500 BC and is not associated with any other stone structures.
+There is a fortified building located in the center of the ruins of the original town.
+It is believed to date from 2000 to 1500 BC, and is not associated with any contemporaneous stone structures.